Skip to content

 2.2 When we might share your Information

 Usually, we won't share your Personal Information with anyone else but we might have to share it with a government or regulatory body, or the police, if the law says we have to.
 We can also share your Personal Information with anyone else you request us to.
-We definitely won't sell your Personal Information as defined by the privacy laws.
+We definitely won't sell your Personal Information.

 In the event of a reorganisation, merger, or sale of EasyAML we may transfer any and all Personal Information we collect to the relevant third party.